-As requested, we have performed an annual actuarial valuation of the City of Aurora General Employees' Retirement Plan as of January 1, 2023, for the plan year ending December 31, 2023.
-Our findings are set forth in this report.
-This report reflects the benefit provision and contribution rates in effect as of January 1, 2023.
+As part of our engagement with the Board, we performed an actuarial valuation of the City of Aurora General Employees' Retirement Plan (the "Plan") as of January 1, 2025, for the Plan Year ending December 31, 2025.
+Our findings are set forth in this actuary's report.
+This report reflects the benefit provisions and contribution rates in effect as of January 1, 2025.